sharmainec/tp/docs/UserGuide.md

 ### Flipping a flashcard : `flip`

-* Flips the flashcard at the specified `INDEX` to either show or hide the translation to the displayed word or phrase.
+Toggles the flashcard to either show or hide its English translation.

+Format: `flip INDEX`

+* Toggles the flashcard at the specified `INDEX`.
 * Similar to delete, the index refers to the index number shown in the displayed flashcard list.
 * Similar to delete, the index **must be a positive integer** 1, 2, 3, …​

-Format: `flip INDEX`
+Examples:
+* `flip 3` toggles the 3rd card on display, if the English translation was originally hidden, it can now be seen.

 ### Testing with a flashcard : `test`

+Checks whether the English translation of a flashcard matches a specified English word.

+Format: `test INDEX WORD`

 * Checks the translation of the flashcard at the specified `INDEX` with the given `WORD`.
-* The app will then show user the correct translation and tell the user whether he got it right.
+* The app will then show user the correct English translation and tell the user whether he got it right.
 * We can only against with a flashcard that is flipped down (i.e. the translation is hidden).
 * The `WORD` is not case-sensitive if given in ASCII characters (e.g. "HeLLo" matches "hello").

-Format: `test INDEX WORD`
+Examples:
+* `test 4 hello` checks the 4th card on display to see if `hello` matches the English translation of the flashcard.

 ### Saving the data